virejdasani/Geniemoji/README.md

 > Geniemoji emoji search 👆

 ![Geniemoij](https://github.com/virejdasani/Geniemoji/blob/master/assets/PreviewImg/SC-angryEmoji.png)
-> Geniemoji lives in your status bar 👆
+> Geniemoji emoji search 👆

 ## Using the app
 - Go to the releases tab and download the latest version for your operating system